MaskSR/MaskSR2/index.md

 ## Showcase Examples

-The following examples are generated using the hyper-parameter gamma=1
+The following examples are generated using the classifier-free guidance weight gamma=1

 ### Wave